 See IP 1A Description.

-In ICM-2, students learn the parts of the physical examination and hone their interview skills in order to do complete history and physical examinations.
-Using simulators, models and standardized patients, students learn to identify heart sounds, perform breast, pelvic, and rectal examinations and to interview patients who have been programmed with substance abuse problems.
-Along the way, there are specialized sessions in diagnostic imaging, cancer screening, and pediatric topics.
-All students are required to pass the standardized patient physical examination, and all must present four complete patient work-ups in standard oral and written fashion.
+In ICM-2 students learn the parts of the physical examination and hone their interview skills in order to do complete history and physical examinations.
+Using simulators, models, and standardized patients, students learn to identify heart sounds, perform breast, pelvic, and rectal examinations, and interview patients who have been programmed with substance abuse problems.
+Along the way they have specialized sessions in diagnostic imaging, cancer screening, and pediatric topics.
+All students are required to pass the standardized patient physical examination and substance abuse standardized patient exercise, and all must present four complete patient work-ups in standard oral and written format.
 The course prepares students for the End of Second Year Assessment, a three station clinical OSCE, that takes place in the Clinical Skills and Simulation Center, as well as for the third year clerkships.

 Integrated Problems 2A is a course in which students continue to systematically dissect clinical cases, building upon the skills developed during Integrated Problems IA and IB.
 In addition to the learning objectives in the first year, by the end of this semester students should be able to differentiate subjective and objective information, identify further clinical data needed to assess a clinical case, and develop assessments and plans for each case.
 Students are continually expected to act in a professional and respectful manner of their classmates and their facilitators.